Carri W. Chan

 - M. Armony, C. W. Chan, B. Zhu, Critical care in hospitals: When to introduce a Step Down Unit?

-- S.-H. Kim, C. W. Chan, M. Olivares, G. Escobar, ICU Admission Control: An Empirical Study of Capacity Allocation and its Implication on Patient Outcomes,
+- S.-H. Kim, C. W. Chan, M. Olivares, G. Escobar, ICU Admission Control: An Empirical Study of Capacity Allocation and its Implication on Patient Outcomes, Management Science to appear.

 - Finalist 2013 INFORMS Pierskalla Award for the Best Paper in Healthcare